Rok celebrates his 150th country on a sunny beach in the Bahamas

 Nassau highlights and landmarks

-Queen’s Staircase was hewn out of solid limestone rock by 600 slaves between 1793 and 1794 to provide a direct route from Fort Fincastle to downtown of Nassau.
+One of Nassau’s main landmarks, the Queen’s Staircase, was hewn out of solid limestone rock by 600 slaves between 1793 and 1794 to provide a direct route from Fort Fincastle to downtown.
 Today, there are only 65 steps visible, because the pathway that leads to the steps was paved and the bottom step is buried under the asphalt.
 In the 19th century the steps were named in honor of Queen Victoria, who ended slavery in the British Empire.
+It remains one of the city’s historical highlights and a popular tourist attraction.

 Fort Fincastle, strategically built atop Bennet’s Hill in 1793 to protect Nassau, is shaped like a paddle steamer.
 If it offered beautiful view to the old town and harbor in the past, the new US Embassy has been blocking the view since 2024.